nieomylnieja/go-libyear/README.md

 ### Accessing private repositories

-Currently the default mode of execution does not support GOPRIVATE environment variable.
+Currently the default mode of execution only supports git VCS and GitHub source.
-This means private modules' information won't be accessible to the program.
-To access private modules use `--go-list` flag.
+To access all private modules use `--go-list` flag.
 It will instruct the program to utilize `go list` command instead of GOPROXY API.

 ### Using `--go-list` flag